jpritikin/coach/content/docs/me/psychoactive/_index.md

 The likelihood of a bad trip is increased by many factors such as the use of too high a dosage, prior health conditions, lack of preparation, and taking psychedelics in an unsafe or unpredictable environment.
 By taking basic precautions and avoiding these known pitfalls, a bad trip becomes much less likely.
 Sensationalized accounts of the rare bad trip have made them seem far more common than they actually are.
-With a little care, you can be confident of avoiding a bad trip.
+With a little care, you can be confident of avoiding a bad trip.[^tart2001-trip]

 A good analogy is food poisoning.
 Consuming contaminated food can lead to an unpleasant experience with nausea, indigestion, and diarrhea.